yyeung13/oke_ocir_demo/weblogic_cluster_setup_guide_on_oci.md

 - Install WebLogic Binary on the first VM
 - Configure a new clustered WebLogic Domain with 2 managed servers
 - Configure node manager for the first VM
-- Clone the boot volume of the first VM to be the boot volume of the second VM
-- Provision second VM (weblogic2) using the boot volume cloned
+- Clone the boot volume of the first VM to be the boot volume of the second VM, and provision second VM (weblogic2) using the boot volume cloned
 - Prepare the second VM to join WebLogic Cluster
-- Bring up and test WebLogic Cluster across two VMs

 ## Step 1: Provision first VM weblogic1 on OCI using standard images